qri-io/website/outline_starlib_docs_template.md

 # Starlark Standard Library

 All qri transforms have access to "starlib", a community-driven project to bring a standard library to the starlark programming dialect.
-We here at Qri need a standard library, and we thought it might benefit others to structure this library in a reusable way.
-We are a little biased towards our needs, and will be shaping the library primarily toward's Qri's use case.
+Qri needs a standard library, and we thought it might benefit others to structure this library in a reusable way. starlib is admittedly biased towards Qri's needs.

 **Comments, Suggestions & Pull Requests welcome: [https://github.com/qri-io/starlib](https://github.com/qri-io/starlib)**